robertmotr/pixelify/README.md

 - use graphics interoperability, i.e make cuda register from imgui texture instead of allocating again
 - profile texture/shared memory for filter and use whichever one is faster
 - add flip option
+- fix kernel formulas not producing results that "look righ

 # in progress:
 - fix segfault from kernel formulas